 NOTE: To make it easier for us to examine the documents, prepare a breakdown of the costs and the relevant supporting documents.

-How to account for dividends and bonuses as allowable deductions.
+How to account for dividends and bonuses paid by a cooperative society as allowable deductions.

 Dividends and bonuses are treated as allowable deductions, against total taxable income.